Around the world by bike

 Packing my half-wet laundry, I headed south.
 The intention was to go to Santa Martha, but I couldn’t face another touristy town and turned off and headed along the coast.
 I half regretted the decision when it started raining; rain that continued for the rest of the day.
 It rained so hard that water couldn’t drain fast enough, and the path soon turned into a mini river.
 With no reason or place to stop, I continued until reaching an area with accommodation.
 People pointed me to a “hotel” but although a hotel it had no rooms, only a restaurant.

 In bucketing rain, and sloshing through ankle-deep water, accommodation was located, but with the rooms being rented by the hour, I had to wait until the occupants were done.
 In the meantime, a restaurant made a good spot to while away the time and, besides that, I was starving.
 Upon my return, the place was available and I could hang out the wet clothes and change into something dry.
 There was truly nothing to do; the TV only had one channel (and I had no use for the condoms) resulting in an early night.

 20 November - Quemado de Guines – Hotel Elguea and spa - 60 km

-I arrived soaked to the bone and, as always with the government-run hotels, it was huge but there was hardly anyone there.
-The goats were roaming around the garden as I pulled in and they looked quite surprised that someone was disturbing their peace.
+As always with the government-run hotels, the hotel was huge but without anyone in sight.
+The goats roaming the garden looked up in surprise and annoyance at someone disturbing their peace.

 21 November - Hotel Elguea and spa – Varadero - 110 km